 Note that College policy may require tutors to isolate; this means that sessions you reserve as in-person sessions could be changed to remote session on short notice.
 If an appointment you have booked must be changed to a remote format, we will send an email informing you of the situation.
 If you need to change your reserved in-person session to a remote session, you can use the online scheduling tool to change the delivery method of your appointment (find further instructions in your confirmation email).

-The Writing Center offers in-person and remote sessions.
 Writers may book appointments (and choose whether the session is remote or in person) by using our online scheduling tool.

 First-time clients, register yourself in the Writing Center system: